Published Spring 2002 | Updated June 2016

 What products would this peruta chamura be used for?
 Any finished products such as candy bars, baked goods, prepared foods, or produce such as an almond, that contain ma’asros which are worth less than a peruta.

 How many times can a coin containing the peruta chamura be used?
 One must realize that the peruta chamura’s value fluctuates with the price of silver.
 The halacha states that a peruta is worth the value of pure silver which is the size of a half kernel of barley.
-Today, the price of silver is very depressed, so that the value of a peruta is worth less than a penny.
+Today, the price of silver is very depressed, so that the value of a peruta is worth less than a nickel.
 However, Rabbi Moshe Feinstein, zt’l, ruled that to be considered a peruta the coin must have purchasing power.
-The smallest coin that fulfills this requirement is a nickel.
-Therefore, if you make a peruta chamura with a quarter, you will be able to use that coin for additional hafrasha, separation.
-You have vested the first nickel’s worth with the kedusha of the peruta chamura and you will be able to use the coin for additional hafrashos until you have used up the whole quarter.
+The smallest coin that fulfills this requirement is a dime.
+Therefore, if you make a peruta chamura with a dollar coin, you will be able to use that coin for nine additional hafrashos (separation).
+You have vested the first dime’s worth with the kedusha of the peruta chamura and you will be able to use the coin for nine additional hafrashos until you have used up the whole dollar.

-What can be done once the coin is filled?If a regular nickel is used it can be discarded.
-If one is using a peruta chamura, a regular quarter can be placed next to the coin containing the peruta chamura, and the owner can verbally transfer the kedusha of the additional separations from the peruta to a regular nickel.
-The coin is then discarded and the peruta chamura can be reused for further hafrashos.
-Important: When one verbally makes the transfer, one must say that the peruta chamura is not being transferred, only the additional hafrashos, separations, are to be transferred to the regular nickel.
+What can be done once the coin is filled?If a regular dime is used it can be discarded.
+If one made a peruta chamura with a dollar coin, a dime can be placed next to the dollar coin containing the peruta chamura, and the owner can verbally transfer the kedusha of the nine additional separations from the dollar to the dime.
+The dime is then discarded and the peruta chamura can be reused for further hafrashos.
+Important: When one verbally makes the transfer, one must say that the peruta chamura is not being transferred, and only the nine additional hafrashos, separations, are being transferred to the regular dime.

 In a multi-ingredient product (i.e. candy bar), how many separations are transferred onto the peruta?One per each ingredient of the candy bar.
 All hafrashos can be done at the same time.
 Note: If it comes with a reliable hechsher, terumos and ma’asros have already been separated.
 If it doesn’t have a reliable hechsher, there may be kashrus concerns besides terumos and ma’asros.